Education Studies (EDUC)

 May be taken separately from or in combination with the EDUC 307EDUC 308 and EDUC 309 block.
 This course is designed to prepare prospective educators to teach science using a hands-on/minds-on pedagogical approach.
 Students will be required to attend at least one all-day science education workshop.
 They may be required to attend the regional professional conference, depending on where it is held.

-Prerequisite: successful completion (a grade of C or better) in EDUC 201EDUC 202 OR EDUC 203; completion of natural science and math requirement or an equivalent lab science.
+Prerequisite: successful completion (a grade of C or better) in EDUC 201EDUC 202 OR EDUC 203; completion of natural science and math requirement or an equivalent lab science, or Instructor/Departmental Permission.
 Co-requisite: Access to reliable transportation.

 EDUC 307.
 Literacies Across the Curriculum.
 4.